I’m not really sure what the process is for deciding which souls enter each body and live each life.

 I also wanted to find some way to help me feel empowered.

-Now I knew who I wanted to be and the kind of life I wanted.
+So now I knew who I wanted to be and the kind of life I wanted.

 Now I had my map.